hmc-cs111-spring2016/project-notebook/Entry 3 -- April 17.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+In the coming week, I have a lot of things I can improve on the project as well as many additional features I could implement.
+The two main areas I want to explore are the comparison of multiple wines and more visualization options.
+I have consistently received feedback that the project would be more interesting and novel with a review comparison feature.
+I do not know whether this would best be implemented in a comparison against other wines reviewed in my format.
+It would be a very reasonable goal to let users input two text files as arguments for side-by-side comparison.
+The idea of bringing in professional tasting notes or reviews is a bit more daunting but could potentially add a great deal to the project.
+I would have to review some of the APIs I researched earlier in the semester but could potentially find some wine database housing professional tasting notes.
+Even if these weren't formatted in a particular manner, it could be interesting to include them in a visualization.
+I could make that a user-defined feature accessible via an optional command line argument.

+As I mentioned, I also want to explore additional visualization options.
+This is a more open-ended problem, but I like the idea that users could specify the format in which they could view the notes.
+It would be convenient for someone who prefers pie charts over wine glass visualizations to see their tasting notes in a friendly format.

+In general, I'm trying to decide what features are within the scope of my project.
+I want to focus on parts of the project that I can reasonably implement before the end of the year.
+This could be a fun project to extend (and there's certainly a lot of directions I could take it) but I want it to have working features at the end of the project term.
+The most important issue for the project is: given what I have at this moment, what can I resonably accomplish by the end of the semester?
+I want to refine the parser and some of the primary visualization code, but I think I can add several more features to the current project core.
+I would appreciate advice on which features would be the most desired and the most feasible to implement.

 **What questions do you have for your critique partners?
 How can they best help you?**

+As I mentioned above, I would like to know how to structure the rest of my work time on the project.
+I am satisfied that my project is currently working from end-to-end.
+At this point, I want to know how to make it better.
+I also have questions about whether my current system seems efficient.
+Could I organize the project structure in a different way?
+Should the files be stored somewhere else?
+Is it all right to call the parser in this way, and is it fine to have all of that parsing logic in the same file?
+Should I create a better AST?

+Like every other week, what visualizations should I make?
+I'm going to make the wine glass and some pie/direction charts, but hopefully I can add the option for users to declare their preferred viewing format.
+If this feature gets implemented, I want to have several appealing chart options for users.
+Any suggestions?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+Including time in class and time writing this entry, I spent approximately 9 hours on the project this week.